wenyupeng/sit737-2025-t1/README.md

 # How to run the code?
 To run the code, you need to install node.js and npm.
 Then, you can run the following commands in the terminal:

-fisrt cd into the project directory:
+fisrt, cd into the project directory:
 ```bash
 cd 2.1P
 ```